talhasaruhan/cpp-matmul/README.md

 # What's next?
 * ~~Still a factor of 2 to achieve MKL performance.~~ Achieved and surpassed Eigen(MKL+TBB) performance, tested for 0<N<15K
-* Right now, when the prefetch switches are enabled, instruction retirement rate is about 88%, and the program is neither front-end nor back-end bound.
-When the switches are disabled, the retirement rate drops to about 50%, and the program is heavily memory bound.
+* Right now, when the prefetch switches are enabled, instruction retirement rate is about 88%, and the program is neither front-end nor back-end bound, it has excellent pipeline utilization.
+When the switches are disabled, the retirement rate drops to about 50%, and the program is heavily memory bound, pipelines are heavily stalled due to these bounds.
 However, on my current system (i7 8700K), binary without prefetching actually computes the output significantly faster (15%).
+I think this behaviour will heavily rely on the specific CPU, its cache size and performance.
 Try this on other hardware with different cache performances and varying matrix sizes.
 * Wrap the functionality in a replicable and distributable framework that's easy to use.

 # Changelog